 The Data Explorer contains three tabs that appear in bold italics throughout this document: Data Sources, Field Selector, and Layer Controls.
 Data is selected in the Data Sources tab, loaded into the Field Selector, displayed in the Main Display, and output is formatted in the Layer Controls.

 Menu trees will be listed as a series (e.g. Edit -> Remove -> All Layers and Data Sources).
-Mouse clicks will be listed as combinations (e.g. Shift+Left Click+Drag).
+Mouse clicks are listed as combinations (e.g. Shift+Left Click+Drag).

 Plotting and Contouring Surface Point Observations around the world

-Remove all layers and data sources from the previous displays.
-If you have created more than one tab, close the extra tabs by clicking on the “X” in the right corner of the tabs.
+Remove all layers and data sources from the previous displays. .
+(From the main toolbar or from the main menu EditRemoveAll Layers and Data Sources)

+If there are multiple tabs, close the extra tabs by clicking on the “X” in the right corner of the tabs.

 From the Data Sources tab of the Data Explorer, select the Point Observations -> Plot/Contour chooser.

-Connect to adde.ucar.edu Server with the Dataset RTPTSRC.
+Select Server: adde.ucar.edu

+Dataset: RTPTSRC.

+Click Connect

-Choose the SFCHOURLY - Real-Time SFC Hourly Point Type.
+Point Type: Choose the SFCHOURLY - Real-Time SFC Hourly Point Type.

 Select the most recent time and click Add Source.